serverlessworkflow/sdk-java/README.md

 ### Implementing your own runtime

 For those ones interested on implementing their own runtime, this SDK provides an easy way to load an in memory representation of a given workflow definition.
-This memory representation consist of a hierarchy of POJOS directly generated from the Serverless Workflow specification [schema](api/src/main/resources/schema/workflow.yaml), which ensures the internal representation is aligned with the specification schema.
+This in-memory representation consists of a hierarchy of POJOS directly generated from the Serverless Workflow specification [schema](api/src/main/resources/schema/workflow.yaml), which ensures the internal representation is aligned with the specification schema.
 The root of the hierarchy is `io.serverlessworkflow.api.types.Workflow` class

-#### Reading workflow definition from JSON/YAML source
+### Reading workflow definition from JSON/YAML source

 You can read a Workflow definition from JSON/YAML source: